Whiteknight/StoneFruit/docs/execution.md

 ### Scripting

-In interactive mode, the Engine will first execute the `EngineStartInteractive` script, then it will prompt the user for input, and then it will execute the `EngineStopInteractive` script.
+In interactive mode, the Engine will first execute the `EngineStartInteractive` script, then it will prompt the user for input until the user exits the application.
 See the page on [Scripting](scripting.md) for more details.

 ## Headless Mode